How is Zeffy free?

 Remember, one experienced designer can often handle the entire project for smaller nonprofits.

 People with UI/UX experience can help create visually appealing graphics for your website.
-They can choose different design elements and content types to show on the website.
+They can also help choose different design elements and content types to show on the website, which will help search engines understand your nonprofit’s mission and improve your ranking.

 If you do not have people with expertise on the team, consider seeking outside help.
 Hire a web design company if you have the budget.
 Nonprofits with smaller budgets can search for freelance web designers.